San Francisco, California

 She makes films for charities, big or small, including Shelter, Oxfam, SeeAbility and Walk the Walk and helps them obtain news coverage for their campaigns.

 We ask that all attendees arrive 15 minutes before the workshop starts to allow for registration and ensure a timely start and the smooth running of the workshop.
-Also, please be aware that lunch is not provided so we would advise bringing along your own.
+Tea and coffee will be provided throughout the day, however lunch will not be provided.

 If the places have all been filled please do add your details to the waitlist and we will let you know as soon as a place becomes available.